 The spirit that was speaking to them was not divine.
 It was supernatural though.
 The people submitted to it because they did not put the prophet to the test to see whether or not his teaching was in harmony with what had already been revealed through God's messenger Moses.

 God blames the plight of the nation on the false prophets who were listened to.
 What did they do?
-They lulled the people into complacency, which led them to believe that all was well when it wasn't well.
+They lulled the people into complacency, which led them to believe that all was well when it was not well.
 They preached to them smooth things because the people had itching ears.
-They liked the things that were taught to them, but it was not the word of God.
+They liked the things that were taught to them, but it was not the Word of God.
 God says they were lies given in His name.
-If one listens to them, then it's the same thing as the blind leading the blind and they both fall in the ditch.
+If one listens to them, then it is the same thing as the blind leading the blind and they both fall in the ditch.

 Matthew 7:15-20 "Beware of false prophets, who come to you in sheep's clothing, but inwardly they are ravenous wolves.
 You will know them by their fruits.
 Do men gather grapes from thorn bushes or figs from thistles?
 Even so, every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, nor can a bad tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Therefore by their fruits you will know them."

 Jesus used that terminology in regard to His relationship with the church.
-He was the Shepherd; we are His sheep.
-Here we have wolves (false ministers) who look like sheep, but it's hypocrisy.
+He is the Shepherd; we are His sheep.
+Here we have wolves (false ministers) who look like sheep, but it is hypocrisy.
 They only look that way on the outside.

 He tells us we will know them by their fruits.
 The fruit that is produced is not something that necessarily will appear very quickly.
 But Christ guarantees that over a period of time the church will be stripped of its true spiritual vitality in terms of the character that will be produced within the flock.